Hong Kong Salaries Tax

 - Salaries, wages and director’s fees

-- Allowances, perquisites and fringe benefits such as cash allowances, convertible benefits, education benefits and holiday journey benefits
+- Allowances, perquisites and fringe benefits such as cash allowances, liability of employees discharged by employers, convertible benefits, education benefits and holiday journey benefits

-- Termination payments and retirement benefits including accrued benefits received from recognized occupational retirement schemes or mandatory provident fund schemes
+- Termination payments and retirement benefits including accrued benefits received from recognized occupational retirement schemes or receipt or deemed receipt from mandatory provident fund schemes

 - Back pay, gratuities, deferred pay and pay-in-arrears